JensKlimke/jk/docs/architecture/overview.md

 Shared code used by multiple packages:

-- **models**: Shared data models and interfaces
+- **models**: Example shared data models and interfaces
 - **api-server**: Common API server functionality

 ### Web Applications (`packages/apps/`)

 Frontend applications:

-- **app**: React frontend application
+- **app**: Example React frontend application

 ### Services (`packages/services/`)

 Backend services and APIs:

-- **api**: Express API backend
+- **api**: Example Express API backend
-- **whois**: WHOIS service

 ## Data Flow

-1. The frontend application makes HTTP requests to the API and WHOIS services
+1. Frontend applications make HTTP requests to backend services
-2. The services process these requests and return JSON responses
+2. Services process these requests and return JSON responses
-3. The frontend application renders the data for the user
+3. Frontend applications render the data for the user

 ## Key Technologies

 - **TypeScript**: Used throughout the project for type safety
-- **React**: Used for the frontend application
+- **React**: Used for frontend applications (example)
-- **Express.js**: Used for the backend services
+- **Express.js**: Used for backend services (example)
-- **Vite**: Used for building the frontend application
 - **Jest**: Used for testing
 - **Docker**: Used for containerization
 - **Nginx**: Used as a reverse proxy